satanin/shell_script_workshop/shell.md

 Variable values as command outputs
 ===

-Sometimes we need a variable value that is going to be the output of another command, we can do this using the following syntax `variable=$(command -options)`
+Sometimes we need a variable value that is going to be the output of another command, we can do this using the following syntax `variable=$(command -options)`.

 ```
   #!/bin/bash